shangzhouye/academic-kickstart/content/project/stereo_slam/index.md

 ![active_landmarks](https://github.com/shangzhouye/portfolio-website/blob/master/content/project/stereo_slam/figures/active_landmarks.png?raw=true "active_landmarks")

 This is the data structure used in my implementation.
 A map owns multiple keyframes and landmarks.
 A keyframe owns multiple features.
 A feature knows the ID of its frame, and the connection between features and landmarks are also established.
-Keyframes and landmarks are stored in a hashtable (`unordered_map` in `C++`) to ensure `O(1)` time complexity.
-Gray arrows in the figure denoted the ownership.
+Keyframes and landmarks are stored in a hashtable (`unordered_map` in `C++`) to ensure O(1) time complexity.
+Gray arrows in the figure denotes the ownership.

 ![Data structure](https://github.com/shangzhouye/portfolio-website/blob/master/content/project/stereo_slam/figures/Data%20structure.png?raw=true "Data structure")

 ### Bundle Adjustment

 Bundle adjustment is performed on active keyframes and landmarks.
 G2O framework is used in the implementation.
-Pose only optimization only modifies the camera poses to reduce the reprojection error, while structure optimization modifies both the poses and landmarks positions.
+Pose-only optimization only modifies the camera poses to reduce the reprojection error, while structure optimization modifies both the poses and landmarks positions.
 Levenberg–Marquardt method is used for optimization.
 The cost function is:

 $\frac{1}{2}\sum_{i=1}^{m}\sum_{j=1}^{n}\left \|| z_{ij} - h(T_{i},P_{j}) \right \||$